fbpx ...

 Give Users Control Over the Text Size

-For the text to be readable by such users, the font size must be large enough.
+The font size must be large enough for users to read the text.
 However, some users might not need 2x large fonts, while some might even need fonts larger than that.
-For catering to the need of these people, you can provide a button that users can use to enlarge the text as much as they want.
+To cater to these people's needs, you can provide a button that users can use to enlarge the text as much as they want.

-Embraceme.org provides three text size options so user can enlarge the text size if current size is too small to read for them.
+Embraceme.org provides three text size options so users can enlarge the text size if the current size is too small to read.

 The text size becomes more important when it comes to CTA buttons.
-If a CTA has “Contact Us” text that is not clearly visible to such users, it is unlikely that they will click on it.
-This mean you can forget that such users would do business with you.
+If a CTA has "Contact Us" text that is not visible to such users, they are unlikely to click on it.
+This means you can forget that such users would do business with you.

 Don't Left Color Blind Users Out

-Color and contrast are the most basic as well as the most important parts of a design.
-Using right color scheme can affect the mood of users and using right contrast will get their attention.
+Colour and contrast are the most basic and essential parts of a design.
+The right colour scheme can affect users' moods; the proper contrast will get their attention.

-However, not everyone sees colors the same way.
-There are people who cannot perceive certain colors right.
-Designing for visually impaired users, especially users with color blindness, is a great challenge for designers.
-More so because there is not one but three types of color blindness.
+However, not everyone sees colours the same way.
+Some people cannot perceive specific colours correctly.
+Designing for visually impaired users, especially users with colour blindness, is a great challenge for designers.
+This is more so because there are not one but three types of colour blindness.

-The key to designing for color blind users is to ensure high contrast between foreground and background elements and not relying entirely on colors.
-You must also make sure that the text content on the page is easily readable on grey scale (black text on white background or opposite of that).
+The key to designing for colour-blind users is to ensure high contrast between foreground and background elements and not rely entirely on colours.
+You must also ensure that the page's text content is easily readable on a grey scale (black text on a white background or the opposite of that).

-Facebook uses warning icons and popup messages to show errors or invalid requests, instead of solely relying on red color.
+Facebook uses warning icons and popup messages to show errors or invalid requests instead of solely relying on red colour.

-The color and contrast also becomes important when it comes CTA.
-For example a green color CTA on red color theme might not stand out much for color-blind users.
-This issue can be tackled by using bigger CTA button and with large text on it so it is clearly visible for even a color blind user.
+Colour and contrast also become necessary when it comes to CTA.
+For example, a green CTA on a red theme might not stand out much for colour-blind users.
+This issue can be tackled by using a more prominent CTA button with large text to make it visible to even a colour-blind user.

 Making Everything Accessible Over a Press of Keys

-One of the biggest hurdle for blind users could be using the navigation menu, especially if it has dropdowns and submenus.
-Blind users use screen readers, so they can tell what labels are there in the navigation menu.
-However, it might be difficult for them to click on the Home button, for example.
+One of the biggest hurdles for blind users could be using the navigation menu, especially if it has dropdowns and submenus.
+Blind users use screen readers to tell what labels are in the navigation menu.
+However, it may be difficult for them to click the Home button.

-To solve this issue, most browsers have built-in function of keyboard focus.
-This means users can, for example, press Tab key to jump to links on a page.
-The screen reader will read the label of the link and user can press Enter key to visit the desired link.
+To solve this issue, most browsers have a built-in keyboard focus function.
+This means users can, for example, press the Tab key to jump to links on a page.
+The screen reader will read the link's label, and the user can press the Enter key to visit the desired link.

-To make it even easier, you can provide a list of keyboard shortcuts on your page so users know how they can navigate using keyboard only.
+To make it even easier, you can provide a list of keyboard shortcuts on your page so users know how to navigate using only their keyboard.

-Jacksonchurch provides a short list of Access Keys on their website to make their website accessible and “as user friendly as possible”.
+Jacksonchurch's website provides a short list of Access Keys to make it accessible and "as user-friendly as possible."

-To ensure keyboard navigation, avoid using certain keyboard traps.
-For example, some designers disable keyboard focus on their website thinking that it doesn’t look good on it.
-This make it difficult for users who are using keyboard to navigate a website.
+Avoid using certain keyboard traps to ensure keyboard navigation.
+For example, some designers disable keyboard focus on their websites, thinking that it doesn't look good.
+This makes it difficult for users to navigate a website using a keyboard.

 Conclusion